How to Switch Bank Accounts

 Once you've selected a bank, opening an account is a straightforward process.
 Most banks let you apply online, though you can visit a branch if you prefer in-person service at a traditional bank.

-To open an account, you'll typically need:
+To open an account, you'll typically need to provide your:

 • Government-issued photo identification